Based in | Hushmail |

 - Billing

-Capabilities like automatic responses help make Hushmail a good tool for businesses.
-We’ll talk more about Hushmail business capabilities a little later.
+For example, a feature like automatic responses makes Hushmail a convenient tool for businesses.
+We’ll talk more about Hushmail’s business capabilities a little later.

 Hushmail mobile apps

-Hushmail has a mobile app for iOS.
-It was originally launched in July, 2016 but apparently isn’t too popular.
-Almost 5 years after launch, it has a total of only 43 reviews.
-Worse, the app only gets 3.0 out of 5 stars, but with so few reviews posted, that doesn’t necessarily mean anything.
-It appears to be fully-featured, and something worth trying out if you use both Hushmail and an iPhone.
+Hushmail has a mobile app, but only for iOS.
+It was originally launched in July 2016 but apparently isn’t too popular.
+Almost 5 years after its launch, it has a total of 43 reviews.
+Even worse, the app only gets 1.9 out of 5 stars.
+However, considering the low number of reviews, we wouldn’t put much value into this.
+It appears to be full of features, and something worth trying out if you use both Hushmail and an iPhone.

 Integration with other email clients